datanav/docs/core-principles.rst

 change.
 Even the construction of complex composite data objects across a multitude of source systems with advanced dependencies, is automaticaly change tracked by the Sesam engine.
-This is a prerequisite for being able to stream compound objects without having to ETL the entire dataset each time updated data is needed.
+This non trivial requirement is a prerequisite for being able to stream compound objects without having to ETL the entire dataset each time updated data is needed.

 Standardize master data management, don’t hide it in code
 =========================================================